CipherOne/swiftprotocol/README.md

-# The Universal Basic Income Protocol and White Paper (Draft)
+# The Universal Basic Income Protocol/White Paper (Draft)

 The Universal Basic Income protocol is the DAO-based protocol implementing the Universal Basic Income (UBI)